Financial Aid for Undergraduates in the Summer Terms

 WHO IS ELIGIBLE FOR AID IN THE SUMMER TERMS

-Undergraduates must demonstrate sufficient financial need, and should be enrolled for the summer terms at Georgetown for a minimum of 6 credits, or be enrolled in a Georgetown study abroad program that has been approved by the Office of Global Education (OGE).
+Undergraduates must demonstrate sufficient financial need, and should be enrolled for the summer terms at Georgetown for a minimum of 6 credits, including credits received when enrolled in a summer study abroad program through the Office of Global Education (OGE).
 Scroll down to learn more about the restrictions on summer aid eligibility posted below.

 Common Q&As About Summer Aid Eligibility:

 Need-based aid will be available for eligible students enrolled at Georgetown in summer terms for tuition expenses, and to meet the average costs for housing, meals, books, travel, and personal expenses while enrolled during the summer period.

 Under federal regulations you are not eligible for federal financial aid funding in summer terms if you enroll for less than 6 credits.
 Georgetown scholarship may be offered to some students enrolled in summer terms for less than 6 credits if the summer coursework is required to complete an undergraduate degree or in other special circumstances as will be determined on a case-by-case basis.

 You may be eligible for some need-based financial aid.
 More information is available here: https://finaid.georgetown.edu/continuing-studies/bachelor-liberal-studies/

 You may be eligible for Federal Work-Study (FWS) funding – if you will be enrolled as a continuing undergraduate in the following Fall term – but not for federal loans or Georgetown scholarships.

 If you have your non-Georgetown institution complete a “financial aid consortium agreement”, then you may be eligible for federal financial aid funding to attend that institution, but you will not be eligible for Georgetown scholarship while you are enrolled at another institution.